• Home

 Website

-The Center for Reproducible Science and Research Synthesis (CRS) works to advance scientific methods, practices, norms, and incentives that produce trustworthy and reproducible research.
-Building on this foundation of reproducible science, we develop approaches to systematically integrate reliable evidence across heterogeneous studies and research designs.
+The Center for Reproducible Science and Research Synthesis (CRS) works to advance scientific methods, practices, norms, and incentives that produce trustworthy and reproducible research at the University of Zürich.
+Sharing similar missions, the OSC exchange with the CRS on various topics, from day-to-day activities to strategic vision.

 COS-logo